 Before you get your water heater replaced, you need to be sure that the rusty water is in fact coming from the heater.
 In order to investigate this, turn on the hot water and fill up a bucket.
 Repeat the process with cold water and then compare the water.
 If the hot water is rusty, you likely need a water heater replacement.

 You shouldn’t have to wait in the shower for the water to get warm enough or rush through it because the hot water runs out.
 If your heater is not heating enough water, it’s time to call Hobson Plumbing & Heating.
 Sediment builds up over time and lines the water heater.
 This conceals the heat source and water fails to heat up or does too slowly.
 If the problem persists after repairs, again you likely need a new water heater.

 The sediment at the base of the heater gets reheated each time the heater is turned on.
 This eventually hardens the sediment, which bangs against the sides while the unit is turned on and the water is being heated.
 This can cause cracks or holes to form in the unit if the problem persists.
 Even though leaks show up later, the noise is an early giveaway that your water heater needs to be replaced.

-Are you looking for a 5-Star plumbing company who can repair or replace water heaters in DuPage or Kane counties and provide a 100% satisfaction gaurantee?
+Are you looking for a 5-Star plumbing company that can repair or replace water heaters in DuPage or Kane counties and provides a 100% satisfaction guarantee?
 You’ve come to the right place.
 Call us for your plumbing and heating services by clicking here.